ballerina-platform/module-ballerina-ftp/docs/spec/spec.md

 public isolated function init(ListenerConfiguration listenerConfig) returns Error?;
 ```
 #### 4.2.2.
 Secure Listener
-A secure client can be initialized by providing `ftp:SFTP` as the protocol and by providing `ftp:Credentials`
+A secure listener can be initialized by providing `ftp:SFTP` as the protocol and by providing `ftp:Credentials`
 and `ftp:PrivateKey` to `ftp:AuthConfiguration`.
 ```ballerina
 ftp:ListenerConfiguration ftpConfig = {